“Highlights of Ancient Egypt”

 ISIS TEMPLE

-Hotel: Le Meridien Cairo Airport or similar.
+Hotel: Novotel Cairo Airport or similar.
 Meals: BB, L, D

 After checking out of our hotel, we begin our day with the Unfinished Obelisk of Hatshepsut.
 Although the fact that it cracked before it could be removed was a disaster in ancient times, it is a wonderful opportunity for us in modern times to see how the obelisks were created.